vruusmann/blog/_posts/2014-06-20-jpmml_model_api_import_export.md

 {% highlight java %}
 public PMML readPMML(InputStream is) throws Exception {
+  ImportFilter filter = new ImportFilter(XMLReaderFactory.createXMLReader());

-  Source source = ImportFilter.apply(new InputSource(is));
+  SAXSource filteredSource = new SAXSource(filter, new InputSource(is));

-  return JAXBUtil.unmarshalPMML(source);
+  return JAXBUtil.unmarshalPMML(filteredSource);
 }
 {% endhighlight %}

 The conversion in the opposite direction is implemented by class `org.jpmml.model.ExportFilter`.
-The simple API for XML (SAX) does not provide convenient means for applying XML filters to results.
-A reasonable workaround is to perform an XSL identity transformation on the initial result:
+Java's simple API for XML (SAX) does not provide means for applying XML filters to results.
+In theory, it should be possible to perform XML filtering on a result obtained from the PMML marshaller using a generic XSL identity transformation.
+In practice, however, it fails to update the XML namespace declaration for an unknown reason.
+The following Java source code performs a SAX-specific transformation:

 {% highlight java %}
 public void writePMML(PMML pmml, Version version, OutputStream os) throws Exception {